essif-lab/framework/docs/terms/verify.md

 ---

 ### Short Description
-**Verification** (of data) is the evaluation of whether that data is authentic (i.e. originates from the Party that authored it), timely (i.e. has not expired), and conforms to other specifications that apply to its structure.
+**Verification** (of data) is the act, by or on behalf of a %%party|party%%, of determining whether that data is authentic (i.e. originates from the %%party|party%% that authored it), timely (i.e. has not expired), and conforms to other specifications that apply to its structure.
 It does NOT imply that whatever the data represents is actually true, accurate, real or justified (as per the definitions of [Merriam-Webster](https://www.merriam-webster.com/dictionary/verify) or [Lexico (Oxford dictionary)](https://www.merriam-webster.com/dictionary/verify)).

 This definition generalizes the definition by [W3C VC](https://www.w3.org/TR/vc-data-model/#dfn-verify): "The evaluation of whether a [verifiable credential](https://www.w3.org/TR/vc-data-model/#dfn-verifiable-credentials) or [verifiable presentation](https://www.w3.org/TR/vc-data-model/#dfn-verifiable-presentations) is an authentic and timely statement of the [issuer](https://www.w3.org/TR/vc-data-model/#dfn-issuers) or presenter, respectively.
 This includes checking that: the credential (or presentation) conforms to the specification; the proof method is satisfied; and, if present, the status check succeeds."